Ethnicity, Identity, Indigeneity

 Furthermore, as the Mbororo example illustrates, the adoption of the UN Declaration on the Rights of Indigenous Peoples has generated expectations that national governments may be unable or reluctant to fulfill.
 And without translating into tangible benefits, indigenous identity may lose its attraction and gradually give way to alternative identities and development discourses.

 Indigenous rights movements in Africa (2010-2015)

 Since 2010, I have extended my interest in the indigenous rights movement in Africa to go beyond the Mbororo example and integrate case studies from different parts of the continent.
 To this aim, I have collaborated with Prof. Dr. Junko Maruyama, Tsuda College, Tokyo, who has worked on the San in Botswana and South Africa (Maruyama 2003).

-In spring 2012, we organised a panel at the biannual meeting of the German African Studies Association (VAD) in Cologne which brought together researchers from Cameroon, Japan and Germany.
+In spring 2012, we organised a panel at the biannual meeting of the German African Studies Association (VAD) in Cologne which brought together researchers from Cameroon, Japan, and Germany.
 It resulted in the special issue 'Indigenous Identities and Ethnic Coexistence in Africa' of the journal African Study Monographs 36(1), 2015.

-Furthermore, two lectures on the indigenous rights movements in Africa, presented at the Museo de la Plata and the University of Cordoba in Argentina, have been made accessible on YouTube:
+Two lectures on the indigenous rights movements in Africa, presented at the Museo de la Plata and the University of Cordoba in Argentina, have been made accessible on YouTube: